 |Human volunteer for assessment exercise(s)|

-NUR 4636L – Community & Public Health: Practicum
+NUR 4636L – Community and Public Health: Practicum:

 - Current unencumbered, unrestricted Florida RN license.